akshat57/SCauchy/Readme.txt

 I. General Theory.
 See: http://arxiv.org/abs/1912.06677

 -------library requirement------
+QUICK SETUP : RUN setup.sh to skip the steps below.
+Make sure you have git on your system.

 This code needs the following libraries / functions:
 1. JHU Turbulence DataBase Cluster C and Fortran Interface Library https://github.com/idies/turblib